-The Water Birth Suite features a large, luxurious tub that gives freedom of movement, allowing you to get into positions that feel comfortable throughout your labor.
+The Water Birth Suite features a large tub that gives freedom of movement, allowing you to get into positions that feel comfortable throughout your labor.

 The tub is accessible from three sides, so it’s easy to monitor and offer support during labor.
 Built-in seats at various heights let you get into different positions and your support person can sit on a ledge alongside you.
 Multi-colored LED lighting adds to the calm setting.